dacaher/pixijs-ts-boilerplate/README.md

 - [ ] Remove webpack-dashboard plugin to cut some dependencies.
 (Not really used anyways)
 - [ ] Display some device info (cpu, ram, etc.) through the Media Info Viewer if possible.
 - [ ] Try to avoid relative paths for importing modules (../../..) if possible.
+- [ ] Extract global declarations from the index file to its own file.

 ## Contributing